-In the graph comparing your average sleep stats between the current month and the previous month, the left two bars show your average sleep need in green and average sleep duration in blue, with the corresponding averages printed below.
-The right two bars show your average REM sleep duration in the lighter blue and average slow wave sleep (SWS, or deep sleep) duration in the darker blue with corresponding averages printed below as well.
+In the graph comparing your average sleep stats between the current month and the previous month, the left two bars show your average sleep need in green and average sleep duration in light blue, with the corresponding averages printed below.
+The right two bars show your average REM sleep duration in the lighter blue and average slow wave sleep (SWS, or deep sleep) duration in the darker blue, with corresponding averages printed below as well.
 REM and SWS together are considered “restorative sleep.”

-You can see a spike in sleep need on Sunday May 24th, since the night before Will only got about 4.5 hours of sleep.
-The goal should be to have these two lines as close to each other as possible, indicating that you achieved close to 100% of your sleep need.
+You can see a spike in sleep need on Sunday May 24th, since the night before this member only got about 4.5 hours of sleep.
+The goal should be to have these two lines as close to each other as possible, indicating that you achieved nearly 100% of your sleep need.

-The Strain By Day of Week Graph shows how much of your day strain comes from the different activities you log.
+The Strain By Day of Week graph shows how much of your day strain comes from the different activities you log.
 The width of every bar and the strain next to each corresponds to your average strain on that day of the week.
 The colors in the bar indicate the amount of strain attributable to each sport/activity, with white space indicating strain accrued outside of your logged activities.

-The final page of the Monthly Performance Assessment puts all the data into context by showing how you balanced strain and recovery (top), and how your cardiovascular fitness (bottom) responded to that training over the past 6 months.
-The top graph is adapted from the first page of your Weekly Performance Assessment, but shown now as a time-series instead of a scatter-plot.
+This page of the Monthly Performance Assessment puts all the data into context by showing how you balanced strain and recovery (top), and how your cardiovascular fitness (bottom) responded to that training over the past 6 months.
+The top graph is adapted from the first page of your Weekly Performance Assessment, but shown as a time-series instead of a scatter-plot.
 The gray line shows the difference between your optimal and actual strain, with higher values indicating periods of overreaching and lower values indicating restorative periods.
 Sustained periods of overreaching or restoring are highlighted in red and blue, respectively.